-Powered by an eight-cylinder diesel-electric engine in 1934, a “Streamliner” cut steam locomotion time by half.
+Powered by an railroad diesel-electric engine in 1934, a “Streamliner” cut steam locomotion time by half.

-In the early 1930s America’s passenger railroad business was in trouble.
-In addition to the Great Depression, the once dominant industry faced growing competition from automobiles.
+By the early 1930s, America’s passenger railroad business was in deep trouble.
+In addition to the Great Depression, the once dominant transportation industry faced growing competition from automobiles.
 New U.S. refineries produced vast amounts of gasoline, thanks to giant oilfield discoveries like Spindletop Hill in Texas.

 It had been just 60 years since coal-burning steam locomotives and the transcontinental railroad had linked America’s east and west coasts on May 10, 1869.
-Despite the hard economic times, gasoline powered more than 30 million cars, trucks, and buses were on U.S. roads (many without asphalt paving).
+Despite the hard economic times, gasoline powered more than 30 million cars, trucks, and buses on U.S. roads (many without asphalt paving).
 But what would power heavy transportation?

-Although railroad steam engine technology had advanced since the “golden spike” of 1869 in Promontory Point, Utah, locomotives still “belched steam, smoke, and cinders,” notes one railroad historian.
+Although railroad steam engine technology had advanced since the “golden spike” of 1869 in Promontory Point, Utah, locomotives still “belched steam, smoke, and cinders,” noted one railroad historian.
 “Passengers often felt like they had been on a tour of a coal mine.”

-Primitive diesels had been used in switch engines from about 1925, but they were slow, explains Richard Cleghorn Overton in Burlington Route: A History of the Burlington Lines.
+Primitive diesels had been used in switch engines from about 1925, but they were slow, according to Richard Cleghorn Overton in Burlington Route: A History of the Burlington Lines.
 But the railroads’ distillate-burning internal combustion engines proved heavy and difficult to maintain.

 Burning fuels ranged from a low-grade gasoline to painter’s naphtha and diesel.
 Distillate railroad engines emitted an oily smoke and often produced only a single horsepower from 80 pounds of engine weight.
 These common four-stroke engines fouled easily and required multiple spark plugs per cylinder.